-Linguistic (including English and French) This area is concerned with developing children' communication skills and increasing their command of language through listening, speaking, reading and writing.
-Other languages are offered at parents request but charged out at cost currently Arabic.
+Linguistic (including English and French): This area is concerned with developing children's communication skills and increasing their command of language through listening, speaking, reading and writing.
+Other languages are offered at parents request but charged out at cost, e.g. Arabic.

-Mathematical This area helps children to make calculations, to understand and appreciate relationships and patterns in number and space and to develop their capacity to think logically and express themselves clearly.
+Mathematical: This area helps children to make calculations, to understand and appreciate relationships and patterns in number and space and to develop their capacity to think logically and express themselves clearly.
 Their knowledge and understanding of mathematics should be developed in a variety of ways, including practical activity, exploration and discussion.

-Scientific

-This area is concerned with increasing children' knowledge and understanding of nature, materials and forces and with developing the skills associated with science as a process of enquiry: for example, observing, forming hypotheses, conducting experiments and recording their findings.
+Scientific: This area is concerned with increasing children' knowledge and understanding of nature, materials and forces and with developing the skills associated with science as a process of enquiry: for example, observing, forming hypotheses, conducting experiments and recording their findings.

-Technological (including Art, Textiles and ICT)

-These skills can include information and communication technology (ICT) and developing, planning and communicating ideas.
+Technological (including Art, Textiles and ICT): These skills can include information and communication technology (ICT) and developing, planning and communicating ideas.

-Human and Social (including, Geography, History and Religious Education)

-This area is concerned with people and with their environment, and how human action, now and in the past, has influenced events and conditions.
-The subjects of history, geography are taught separately throughout the school and make a strong contribution to this area.
+Human and Social (including, Geography, History and Religious Education): This area is concerned with people and with their environment, and how human action, now and in the past, has influenced events and conditions.
+The subjects of history and geography are taught separately throughout the school and make a strong contribution to this area.
 Christianity alongside other religions are also taught, so children have a broader understanding of the diverse world that they are living in.
 Political issues are introduced through citizenship, and are presented in a balanced manner.
+RSE teaches about healthy, safe, and secure relationships, including how to recognise unhealthy relationships, how to respond, and where to seek help.

-Physical (which is supported by a full curricular programme in this area across all the key stages to include EYFS)

-This area aims to develop the children' physical control and co-ordination as well as their tactical skills and imaginative responses, and to help them to evaluate and improve their performance.
+Physical (which is supported by a full curricular programme in this area across all the key stages to include EYFS): This area aims to develop the children's physical control and co-ordination as well as their tactical skills and imaginative responses, and to help i:\policies and procedures\curriculum teaching and learning .docx them to evaluate and improve their performance.
 Children also acquire knowledge and understanding of the basic principles of fitness and health.

-EYFS: Foundation, Foundation 1 and Foundation 2 have two sessions of sport a week with our Qualified PE teacher these sessions are extra to the session put in by the Early Years Staff and enable children who are full time to have two sessions a week if they choose to.
+EYFS: Foundation, Foundation 1 and Foundation 2 have a number of planned sessions of sport a week with our qualified PE teacher.
 Sessions are intended to be fun and look at fitness and health.

-Key Stage 1 Year 1 and 2 have Sports lesson a week with our qualified PE teacher and one music and movement lesson per week.
+Key Stage 1: Year 1 and 2 have one Sports session a week with our qualified PE teacher and a number of additional PE lessons per week.

-Key Stage 2, 3 and 4 have one indoor and one outdoor session a week, one swimming session and during the lighter nights they have a Friday evening sports club and in the summer term this changes to cricket and rounders for Year 5 and above.
+Key Stage 2, 3 and 4 have one Sports session a week, one swimming session and during the lighter nights they have the option of sports clubs for year 5 and above, or those staying for aftercare in years 3 and 4.

-Lunchtime Clubs for Sport also take place subject to weather and staff and the interests of the children at the time.
-Extra curricular activities take place namely: Dance, Cross Country,

-Children are encouraged to join sporting clubs and venues to take up sports at a more formal club level for those with aptitude for a certain sport.
-County sifting trials are arranged for the gifted and talented wherever possible.

-Fixtures take place with other schools across the key stages and a competitive attitude is encouraged.
-Our sporting programme is comprehensive and includes sports like: basketball, volleyball, uni-hoc, tennis, badminton, fitness, cross country, rugby, football, netball, high five, athletics, and tennis.
-Our aim is to encourage children to acquire one team sport and one solo sport as this allows children to join clubs and meet socialise whatever their disposition.

-We teach GCSE PE and Dance can be included into this subject where appropriate.
+- Lunchtime Clubs for Sport also take place subject to weather and staff and the interests of the children at the time. - Extra-curricular activities take place namely: Dance, Cross Country. - Children are encouraged to join sporting clubs and venues to take up sports at a more formal club level for those with aptitude for a certain sport.
+County sifting trials are arranged for the gifted and talented wherever possible. - · Fixtures take place with other schools across the key stages and a competitive attitude is encouraged. - Our sporting programme is comprehensive and includes sports like: basketball, volleyball, dodgeball, uni-hoc, tennis, badminton, fitness, cross country, rugby, football, netball, high five, athletics, and tennis.
+Our aim is to encourage children to acquire one team sport and one solo sport as this allows children to join clubs and meet socially, whatever their disposition. - We teach GCSE PE and Dance can be included into this subject where appropriate.